UoB-COMSM0110/2024-group-11/README.md

 | -59        | 9    | -9          |
 | -76        | 10   | -10         |

 We can conclude from the above that the positive sum of ranks is 0 and the sum of negative ranks is 55, so the W value is 0 (the W value is just the smaller of the positive and negative sums).
 This is well below the W value of 8 required for statistical significance.
 In fact, a W value of 0 is statistically significant with a p value of 0.05.
 These results confirm that the increase in difficulty of our game's "Hard" mode relative to "Easy" mode is statistically significant.
-In addition to this, the result of W test statistic = 0 is consistent with a p-value of 0.005, which further illustrates that our hard mode is more difficult than expected.
+In addition, the result of W test statistic = 0 is consistent with a p-value of 0.005, which further illustrates that our hard mode is more difficult than expected.

 ## Testing